thisz-akj/SageMaker-Do-Anything-Bot/README.md

 - Enter your project requirements, and the bot will provide relevant product suggestions.
 - The bot will help manage your shopping cart and offer tips on what to add or not forget.

-## Project Video

-For a demonstration of the SageMaker-Make Anything Bot, please watch the project video here: [Project Video Link](<https://youtu.be/Vm9a1Mh63VU>).